What we do

 The commission bursary supports an artist to engage with communities and schools in the North Pennines through arts activities while responding to the priorities of the Adders Up project, and was awarded to Jessica Cooper for the 2024-2025 arts programme.

 Jessica is a potter and ceramics teacher working in Alston, Cumbria, making tableware and home goods.
 Her work references the natural world and incorporates local clay and glaze materials from the moor.
-As part of the commission bursary, she is currently working with several primary schools and community groups to to create a series of collaboratively made and decorated coil pots that explore the serpentine through the lens of landscape and ancient pottery.
+As part of the commission bursary, she is currently working with several primary schools and community groups to create a series of collaboratively made and decorated coil pots that explore the serpentine through the lens of landscape and ancient pottery.
 Through this bursary there will be a suite of six to 12 substantial sized pots for display at the ‘Adder’ exhibition to be held in spring 2026.
 She will be working in red earthenware clay, with local slips and traditional slipware glazes to tell the story of adders in this landscape and our hopes for their continued future.

 Adders Up micro-bursaries